 Contenders for the "Most Negative" Word

 Given the complexity of measuring negativity, it's impossible to definitively declare one word as the "most negative."
-However, several words consistently rank high in terms of their negative connotations, often appearing in lists of words that people find most disturbing or offensive.
+On the flip side, several words consistently rank high in terms of their negative connotations, often appearing in lists of words that people find most disturbing or offensive.
 These words typically evoke strong emotional responses and are associated with deeply unpleasant experiences.

 Here are some of the top contenders for the title of "most negative word":